peschelgroup/LivestockCV/docs/source/Frame Count.rst

 Context:
 --------

-* not finished *

-Working with videos is similar to working with images, since a video is simply a series of images, otherwise known as ** frames **.
+Working with videos is similar to working with images, since a video is simply a series of images, otherwise known as **frames**.
 One of the first pre-processing steps with video is to count how many frames are in a video.